Top Tips for Driving to the Alps

 Ferry: 1hr 35mins

+If you’re nervous about driving on the continent – don’t be!
 French autoroutes are great – they’re generally very quiet and feature regular stopping places (aires) that simply offer a few picnic benches and bathroom facilities, rather than the UK service station type, although these are also available.
+There are generally three lanes, and you can often be driving for stretches and feel like you’re the only vehicle on the road!
+They’re well signposted and pretty easy to follow, although with Google Maps as well, it’s hard to go wrong.

 If you take your own picnic, flask and snacks, you can save quite a bit compared to purchasing drinks and sandwiches at the service stations.

-The cost of diesel is generally lower in France than the UK, whereas Petrol is roughly similar.
+The cost of diesel is generally lower in France than the UK, petrol is roughly similar.

-It takes roughly 9 hours to drive from Calais to Courchevel (without stops) and is 961km.
+It takes roughly 9 hours to drive from Calais to Courchevel / Méribel (without stops) and is just under 1000km.

 Our guests also recommend taking it easy and stopping over for a night on the way: “Think about your travel as part of your holiday (read about the ‘slow travel movement’ for inspiration), also maybe combine with a stopover and see a bit more of France (a tour of Champagne houses near Reims for instance…)”